-Camcycle employs three part-time members of staff who work alongside the board of trustees to grow the charity, support volunteers and increase Camcycle’s impact as it seeks to achieve more, better and safer cycling for all ages and abilities in and around Cambridge.
+Camcycle’s staff work alongside the board of trustees to grow the charity, support volunteers and increase Camcycle’s impact as it seeks to achieve more, better and safer cycling for all ages and abilities in and around Cambridge.

 |Roxanne De Beaux

 Roxanne joined Camcycle in 2015 as our first employee.
 While at Camcycle, Roxanne has led a transformation of the organisation inside and out.
 Strategy, finance, fundraising, governance, branding and communications have all been improved resulting in growth of the charity and its reputation and influence.
 Her challenging role also includes the day-to-day running of the campaign, facilitation of volunteer activities and campaigning.Roxanne actively influences policy at both local and national levels.